-Sweet observed the disarray and disorderly conduct of a riot inside the Capitol building.
-He admitted seeing trash strewn about the floor and rioters throwing chairs.
-He admitted seeing others "tear up stuff."
-He claimed he told them to stop, and they "got up and left" shortly after, though undersigned counsel are unaware of evidence corroborating that assertion.
-He descended the stairwell to the CVC less than two minutes after USCP officers retreated down those same stairs as rioters threw chairs at them.
-Video evidence shows a rioter in military fatigues, wielding a baseball bat, appeared to exhort other rioters to come down that stairwell.
-As Sweet and Fitchett got to the bottom of the stairwell, chairs lay strewn on the CVC floor.
-The indications were clear that a riot was occurring around him, yet Sweet did not turn back.
-He remained in the CVC for approximately eight more minutes until officers began arresting rioters.
-Make no mistake, neither Sweet nor any other rioter was a mere tourist that day.
+Fitchett observed the disarray and disorderly conduct of a riot inside the Capitol building.
+She admitted seeing three young men beat rope-line poles into a wall and knew that was wrong.
+She descended the stairwell to the CVC less than two minutes after USCP officers retreated down those same stairs as rioters threw chairs at them.
+Video evidence shows a rioter in military fatigues, wielding and waving a baseball bat, appear to exhort other rioters to come down that stairwell.
+As she and Sweet got to the bottom of the stairwell, chairs lay strewn on the CVC floor.
+The indications were clear that a riot was occurring around her, yet she did not turn back.
+She remained in the CVC for approximately eight more minutes until officers began arresting rioters.
+Make no mistake, neither Fitchett nor any other rioter was a mere tourist that day.